-Chapter five begins the third, and final, section of the letter, in which Paul made practical application of how we should live out our freedom in Christ.
-First, he insisted that it was “for freedom [that] Christ has set us free” (Galatians 5:1).
-He could not emphasize enough how foolish (Galatians 3:1) they were for placing themselves into slavery by adding circumcision to faith (Galatians 5:1-6).
-They had become so deluded by the Jewish legalists that they had forgotten that physical circumcision (or lack thereof) had no spiritual value in Christ – “the only thing that matter is faith working through love.”
-Paul became so agitated at the thought of his friends falling for the legalists’ false teaching he opined, “If these legalists like circumcision so much, why don’t they just finish the job!”
-(Galatians 5:12)
+Chapter five begins the third, and final, section of the letter, in which Paul gave practical application of how we should live out our freedom in Christ.
+He insisted that it was “FOR FREEDOM [THAT] CHRIST HAS SET US FREE” (Galatians 5:1).
+He could not emphasize enough how foolish (Galatians 3:1) they were for placing themselves into slavery by adding circumcision to faith (Galatians 5:1-6). farmacia guadalajara ivexterm precio They had become so deluded by the Jewish legalists that they had forgotten that physical circumcision (or lack thereof) had no spiritual value in Christ – “THE ONLY THING THAT MATTERS IS FAITH WORKING THROUGH LOVE.”
+Paul became so agitated at the thought of his friends falling for the legalists’ false teaching he opined, “If these legalists like circumcision so much, why don’t they just finish the job! how many doses of ivermectin to treat sacoptic mange? ” (Galatians 5:12)